Chibaheit/MiniSQL/docs/class.md

 the first three is for interpreter to check whether a  table, a attribute, an index exist(if existing, return true) so that the interpreter can judge whether a SQL sentence is right

-the last four is for API to get size or other useful information of a table or attribute so that the API can do optimize
+the last two is for API to get size or other useful information of a table or attribute so that the API can do optimize
 */
 bool checkTableExist(string tableName);